adeshar00/GameEngine/README.md

 # About

-This is a C library which simplifies the process of making 3D games with OpenGL and SDL.
-Currently, it can open a window, display 3D graphics, detect user input, and import models (only those made with Blender and saved with the [Blender add-on](https://github.com/adeshar00/BlenderAddon) I made).
+This is a C library which simplifies the process of making 3D games with OpenGL and SDL (I eventually decided to rewrite this, and am currently working on [this version](https://github.com/adeshar00/GameLib)).
+It can open a window, display 3D graphics, detect user input, and import models (only those made with Blender and saved with the [Blender add-on](https://github.com/adeshar00/BlenderAddon) I made).
 It can be called from Python, which allows for rapid prototyping and tool development.
 A lot of the code for this was taken from the code for [Skygunner](https://github.com/adeshar00/Skygunner).

 # To Use